BrokenShell/Fortuna/docs/algorithms.md

 - Custom triangular, Pareto, and von Mises transforms.
 - Distributions composed from toolchain-dependent floating transforms.

-The second tier remains deterministic for a fixed build, but its exact seeded sequence is not a cross-platform promise.
+The second tier remains deterministic for a fixed build.
+Its exact seeded sequence is platform-and-toolchain-specific.
 Applications that persist seeds for long-term portable replay should build critical decisions from the stable tier.

 ## Performance evidence

 Fortuna's benchmark suite is repository-local and opt-in.
 Benchmark cases consume their results, report fixed workload metadata, and can compare compatible JSON artifacts.
-Timing is not an ordinary correctness gate because shared CI machines cannot provide stable latency measurements.
+Correctness gates use deterministic and statistical tests; timing evidence requires controlled hardware because shared CI machines provide variable latency.

 Performance changes must preserve the relevant output distribution, seeded schedule where promised, engine advancement, validation boundary, and ownership contract.
-A faster algorithm with a different deterministic schedule is a behavior change, not a transparent optimization.
+A faster algorithm with a different deterministic schedule requires an explicit behavior-contract change.